thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 With that, our client can requests diagnostics at their leisure.
 But that's actually not an ideal workflow.
-I mean we're the compiler here, or atleast the server wrapping the compiler.
+I mean we're the compiler here, or at least the server wrapping the compiler.
 Why must the client ask us when something is wrong.
 **We** know when something is wrong!